mila-iqia/mila-docs/docs/examples/good_practices/slurm_job_arrays/README.rst

 ..
-NOTE: This file is auto-generated from examples/good_practices/launch_many_jobs/index.rst
+NOTE: This file is auto-generated from examples/good_practices/slurm_job_arrays/index.rst
 ..
 This is done so this file can be easily viewed from the GitHub UI.
 .. **DO NOT EDIT**

-.. _launch_many_jobs:
+.. _single_gpu_job:

-Launch many jobs from same shell script
+Launch many jobs using SLURM job arrays
 =======================================

-Sometimes you may want to run the same job with different arguments.
-For example, you may want to launch an experiment using a few different values for a given parameter.
+Sometimes you may want to run many tasks by changing just a single parameter.

-The naive way to do this would be to create multiple sbatch scripts, each with a different value for that parameter.
-Another might be to use a single sbatch script with multiple lines, each with a different parameter value, and to then uncomment a given line before submitting the job, then commenting and uncommenting a different line before submitting another job, etc.

-This example shows a  practical solution to this problem, allowing you to parameterize a job's sbatch script, and pass different values directly from the command-line when submitting the job.

-In this example, our job script is a slightly modified version of the Python script from the single-GPU example, with a bit of code added so that it is able to take in values from the command-line.
-The sbatch script uses the ``$@`` bash directive to pass the command-line arguments to the python script.
-This makes it very easy to submit multiple jobs, each with different values!

-The next examples will then build on top of this one to illustrate good practices related to launching lots of jobs for hyper-parameter sweeps:

-* Using SLURM Job Arrays for Hyper-Parameter Sweeps (coming soon!)
-* :ref:`Running more effective Hyper-Parameter Sweeps with Orion <hpo_with_orion>`
+One way to do that is to use SLURM job arrays, which consists of launching an array of jobs using the same script.
+Each job will run with a specific environment variable called ``SLURM_ARRAY_TASK_ID``, containing the job index value inside job array.
+You can then slightly modify your script to choose appropriate parameter based on this variable.

+You can find more info about job arrays in the `SLURM official documentation page <https://slurm.schedmd.com/job_array.html>`_.

 **Prerequisites**